http://www.miami.edu/sonhs

 NUR 673.
 DNP Scholarly Project Seminar II.
 3 Credit Hours.

-This second DNP scholarly project course includes the implementation, evaluation, and dissemination of the scholarly project.
+This course includes the implementation, evaluation, and dissemination of the previously approved scholarly project.
+This course focuses on the analysis of outcomes data and implications for sustaining practice change.

 Components: LEC.